 ALSO READRahul to attend Congress' Delhi state convention: Maken Senior Cong leaders hit out at Maken over ticket distribution Barkha Singh quits party post, blames Rahul and Maken Delhi Cong leaders meet Rahul Gandhi, discuss polls preparation Amit Malik blames Rahul Gandhi for Congress members joining BJP

+When the matter was brought to the notice of Rahul Gandhi, nothing happened," said Singh, a former chairperson of Delhi Commission for Women (DCW).
+Charging the Congress vice president with not meeting party leaders, she said Gandhi was "reluctant" to address "issues" within the party organisation.
 "Why is he scared of meeting his own party members?
 Several senior leaders have quit the party because of this very reason - his reluctance over addressing issues that exist within the organisation," she said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)